CristeaTeodorAndrei/CubeSat/README.md

 ### SDCard

-The entire CubeSat video flight will be stored on the video card. <br>
+Cubesat will have a Raspberry Pi Camera Module 2 connected and the record will be stored on the SD Card. <br>
 Because the RFM allows communication over a relatively short distance with the GCM the flight parameters will be stored on the OBC's internal SD Card. <br>
 The OBSW will notify the approaching maximum range and detect the loss of GCM connection, and the data will be passed in .txt format. <br>